SMTG-Bham/ShakeNBreak/README.md

 * `snb-plot`: Generate plots of energy vs distortion, with the option to include a colorbar to quantify structural differences
 * `snb-regenerate`: Identify defect species undergoing energy-lowering distortions and test these distortions for the other charge states of the defect

+## Contributing

+### Bugs reports, feature requests and questions
+Please use the [Issue Tracker](https://github.com/SMTG-UCL/ShakeNBreak/issues) to report bugs or request new features.
+Contributions to extend this package are welcome!
+Please use the ["Fork and Pull"](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow to do so and follow the [PEP8](https://peps.python.org/pep-0008/) style guidelines.

+### Tests
+Unit tests are in the `tests` directory and can be run from the top directory using [unittest](https://docs.python.org/3/library/unittest.html).
+Automatic testing is run on the master and develop branches using Github Actions.

+## Acknowledgements
+`ShakeNBreak` has benefitted from feedback from many members of the Walsh and Scanlon research groups who have used / are using it in their work, including Adair Nicolson, Xinwei Wang, Katarina Brlec, Joe Willis, Zhenzhu Li, Jiayi Cen, Lavan Ganeshkumar, Daniel Sykes, Luisa Herring-Rodriguez and Sabrine Hachmiouane.
+Code to identify defect species from input supercell structures was written based on the implementation in [PyCDT](https://doi.org/10.1016/j.cpc.2018.01.004) by Broberg et al.

 ## License
 ShakeNBreak is made available under the MIT License.